 Ironically this coincided with release of a second album by London-based mod band The Who – ‘A Quick One‘ not only the LP title, but apt description of the first United goal in any number of home matches.

 At the same time Messrs.
-Clapton, Bruce and Baker were coming together as a revered blues-rock combo named Cream, the red-shirted Old Trafford power-trio named above to the fore as Manchester United regained the title – Matt Busby’s men scoring 84 times in becoming champions with four points to spare.
+Clapton, Bruce and Baker were coming together as a revered blues-rock combo named Cream, the red-shirted Old Trafford power-trio named above were to the fore as Manchester United regained the title – Matt Busby’s men scoring 84 times in becoming champions with four points to spare.

 At various times through the campaign they contested top spot with Chelsea, Nottingham Forest and Liverpool, although there is always a sense Manchester United simply have too much firepower to be denied, underlined in the Upton Park thumping of West Ham in the penultimate game of the season.
 That said, the most significant result was arguably a mid-January 1-0 Old Trafford victory over Spurs – after which Bill Nicholson’s side embarked on a twenty four match all-competition unbeaten run that carried them through to winning the FA Cup.